apache/beam/beam-site/documentation/programming-guide.md

 From our example, suppose we have a simple watermark that assumes approximately 30s of lag time between the data timestamps (the event time) and the time the data appears in the pipeline (the processing time), then Beam would close the first window at 5:30.
 If a data record arrives at 5:34, but with a timestamp that would put it in the 0:00-4:59 window (say, 3:38), then that record is late data.

-Note: For simplicity, we've assumed that we're using a very straightforward watermark that estimates the lag time/time skew.
+Note: For simplicity, we've assumed that we're using a very straightforward watermark that estimates the lag time.
 In practice, your `PCollection`'s data source determines the watermark, and watermarks can be more precise or complex.

+Beam's default windowing configuration tries to determines when all data has arrived (based on the type of data source) and then advances the watermark past the end of the window.
+This default configuration does _not_ allow late data.
+[Triggers](#triggers) allow you to modify and refine the windowing strategy for a `PCollection`.
+You can use triggers to decide when each individual window aggregates and reports its results, including how the window emits late elements.

-#### Managing time skew and late data
+#### Managing late data

-> **Note:** Managing time skew and late data is not supported in the Beam SDK for Python.
+> **Note:** Managing late data is not supported in the Beam SDK for Python.

 You can allow late data by invoking the `.withAllowedLateness` operation when you set your `PCollection`'s windowing strategy.
 The following code example demonstrates a windowing strategy that will allow late data up to two days after the end of a window.
 ```java